Birth control via wearables gets a major stamp of approval from the FDA

 The company has received criticism from experts for its approach over concerns that its method is not effective enough.
 Natural Cycles has published several studies testing its efficacy.
 With typical use (not perfect use), the app is 93% effective, which is on par with hormonal methods.
 (Intrauterine devices are the most effective form of contraception with 99% efficacy.)
 However, some experts argue it’s not easy to track body signals, and some apps don’t go far enough to teach women how to follow not only temperature, but also other signifiers of ovulation like cervical mucus.
 Furthermore, they say, there are already well-known and proven methods of contraception available to women that are less complicated.

 The app has some 2 million users, and the company says that rates of pregnancy among users are consistent with its efficacy rate.
 But this has not stopped people from getting upset when they have an unintended pregnancy while using the app.
 In 2018, 37 women in Sweden reported the app to the country’s Medical Products Agency after they accidentally conceived while using Natural Cycles.
+After an investigation, the MPA found that the number of pregnancies were within Natural Cycles publicized failure rate.

 Basal temperature alone may not be the best predictor of ovulation.
 Temperature can fluctuate based on a variety of factors, including illness, stress, and whether or not a woman has had a glass of wine or two.
 Already, Natural Cycles allows women to include data from hormone test strips.
 But wearables may provide even more data—heart rate data, in particular—that can help improve Natural Cycles’s ability to predict fertile days.